cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/4-cosmjs-gui.md

 In the previous sections:

-1. You created the [objects](./1-cosmjs-objects.md), [messages, and clients](./2-cosmjs-messages.md) that allow you to **interface** any GUI with your checkers blockchain.
+1. You created the [objects](./1-cosmjs-objects.md), and the [messages and clients](./2-cosmjs-messages.md) that allow you to **interface** any GUI with your checkers blockchain.
-2. You learned how to [start a running checkers blockchain](./2-cosmjs-messages.md#prepare-your-checkers-chain) in Docker or on your local computer.
+2. You learned how to [start a running checkers blockchain](./2-cosmjs-messages.md#prepare-your-checkers-chain), in Docker or on your local computer.
 3. You imported an external checkers **GUI** to use.

 Now, you must **integrate the two** together: